sr-bioin/plantWGS_NextFlow/README.md

   &emsp; **-QUAST** (QUality ASsessment Tool) is a widely used software for evaluating and comparing genome  <br>
-  &emsp; &ensp;assemblies in bioinformatics, providing metrics on assembly quality, such as contiguity and completeness.
-The tool can be used with or without a reference genome <br>
+  &emsp; &ensp;assemblies in bioinformatics, providing metrics on assembly quality, such as contiguity and completeness.  <br>
-  &emsp; &ensp;and generates detailed reports, tables, and plots for analysis https://github.com/ablab/quast.
+  &emsp; &ensp;The tool can be used with or without a reference genome and generates detailed reports, tables, and plots for analysis https://github.com/ablab/quast.

 **Maker2**
 is a genome annotation and data management tool designed for second-generation genome projects.
 It is a multi-threaded, parallelized application that can process second-generation datasets of virtually any size.
 It can produce accurate annotations for novel genomes where training-data are limited, of low quality or even non-existent. .
 For more information, please visit the website https://github.com/Yandell-Lab/maker.